Kurt Petersen Symposium

 Click here to register.

-12:25pm – Introducing Kurt Petersen from Jan Van der Spiegel, Symposium Chair
+11:05am – Introducing Kurt Petersen by Jan Van der Spiegel, Symposium Chair

 Cherie Kagan